johnny-quesada-developer/react-native-global-state-hooks/README.md

 });
 ```

-Now, let's say I want to have a filter bar for the contacts that will only have access to the filter.
+Now, let's say we want to have a filter bar for the contacts that will only have access to the filter.

 **FilterBar.tsx**